HinTak/RaspberryPi-Dev/Downgrading-Pi-Kernel.md

 ```

 The last step (`sudo apt-mark showhold`) is for verification.
 The `sudo apt-mark hold` step stops them from getting auto-upgraded.
+For switching to other kernel versions, refer to the table in [Raspbian Kernel Releases](Raspbian-Kernel-Releases.md).

 To unhold (again, repeating the first step of verifying current holds), and go back to the latest: